margelo/react-native-release-profiler/README.md

 # react-native-release-profiler

 Finally a reliable way to profile our apps.
 No more false-positives or findings issues that are only present in debug build.
+In Debug builds (even when you use release bundle) a lot of things can take much more time than it actually takes on production.
+For instance garbage collection or JSI calls.
+Because of that every thing we find slow using hermes profiler has to be verified using release build.
+With this library you can run hermes profiler using release builds which simplifies the whole process.
+Additionally you can use the library on production to let the most challening users send you performance profiles.

 ## Need some help with performance issues?

 If have any problems with performance feel free to reach out to us at `hello@margelo.io`.
-We will make your app faster than any of its competitors.
+We will do our best to fix them and show you how you can avoid similar issus in the future.

 ## Installation